-The best of two worlds collide in this fall-inspired vegetarian lasagne.
-Butternut squash is cooked and pureed into a velvety smooth sauce for this cozy dish, layered with spinach and topped with fragrant sage leaves that taste as amazing as they look.
-Squash is rich in vitamin A and potassium, and has a naturally sweet flavor that perfectly compliments the sage.
+There is something extra comforting about a one-pan baked dish, isn’t there?
+This is the best way to enjoy beautiful seasonal butternut squash; cooked and pureed into a velvety smooth sauce, layered with spinach and topped with fragrant sage leaves that taste as amazing as it looks!
+Squash is rich in beta carotene and potassium, and has a naturally sweet flavour that pairs wonderfully with the sage.

-- 1 ½ c. shredded part skim mozzarella cheese
+- 1 ½ cups shredded part skim mozzarella cheese

 - 12 fresh sage leaves